RHIT-CSSE/csse332/labs/lab02/index.md

 # Submitting your code

-There are no special submission requirements for this lab, you only have to submit the `simpleshell.c` file. __Please do not submit any other files that `simpleshell.c`__.
+There are no special submission requirements for this lab, you only have to submit the `simpleshell.c` file. __Please do not submit any other files than `simpleshell.c`__.

 ## Submission Checklist